Volunteer fire department: United States

 According to the National Fire Protection Association, 54 percent of firefighters in the United States are volunteers.
-The Volunteer Firefighter Alliance represents Volunteer Firefighters across the U.S. The National Volunteer Fire Council represents fire and emergency services on a national level, providing advocacy, information, resources, and programs to support volunteer first responders.
-The NVFC includes 49 state-based firefighter associations, such as the Firemen's Association of the State of New York (FASNY), which provides information, education, and training for the volunteer fire and emergency medical services throughout New York State.
+The Volunteer Firefighter Alliance represents Volunteer Firefighters across the U.S. The National Volunteer Fire Council (NVFC) represents fire and emergency services on a national level, providing advocacy, information, resources, and programs to support volunteer first responders.
+The NVFC includes 49 state-based firefighter associations, such as the Firefighters Association of the State of New York (FASNY), which provides information, education, and training for the volunteer fire and emergency medical services throughout New York State.

 Volunteer firefighters go through some or all of the same training that career personnel do, although the training varies among jurisdictions.
 When volunteers join a department, they often enroll in firefighting classes and other certifications that teach them how to become volunteer firefighters.
 Examples of these certifications include Firefighter I, Firefighter II, S-130/S-190, Emergency Medical Responder, and Emergency Medical Technician.
 Some departments also require recruits to complete a specified amount of in-house training.
 During this time, often called the probationary period, the recruit is known as a probationary firefighter, or 'probie'.
 Once the probationary period is completed, the member is eligible to become a fully qualified firefighter.

 In the United States, the Department of Labor classifies volunteer firefighters as firefighters that receive no compensation or nominal fees up to 20% of the compensation a full-time firefighter would receive in the same capacity.
 The DOL allows volunteer firefighters to receive benefits such as worker's compensation, health insurance, life insurance, disability insurance, pension plans, length of service awards, and property tax relief.
 DOL-defined volunteer firefighters may be paid nominal fees on a per-call basis, per-shift basis, or various service requirements, but they may not be compensated based on productivity or with an hourly wage.

 The terms 'part paid' and 'paid on-call' refer to firefighters who are receiving some compensation, but less than the compensation a full-time firefighter would receive.
 The terms may refer to volunteer firefighters who do not qualify as volunteers under the United States Department of Labor.
 These individuals may also volunteer time for training, public education, fund-raising, and other non-emergency department-related activities.

 In late 19th and early 20th century American slang, volunteer firefighters were referred to as 'vamps', although the origin of this is obscure.